S3lios/rust-combin-iterator/README.md

 Round-Robin Alternation: Use the Altern iterator to alternate between elements produced by multiple iterators in a round-robin fashion.

+Note: This crate is currently in development, and only a few features are yet available.

 ## Usage
 rust
 ```